RemyRM/DigimonWorld2Tool/README.md

 - Digimon Position

 The following items are currently being worked on:
-- Switching to Winforms
-- Adding GUI Layout for selecting maps
-- Pixel/Vector based renderer for map layouts
+- Displaying digimon data
+- Displaying trap data
+- Displaying chest data

 # Roadmap

 Functionality I may or may not add at some point in the future, in semi order of relevance (subject to change and my motivation):
-- Graphical interface
 - Map layout editor
 - Map layout randomizer
 - Map object editor